OpenCTI-Platform/opencti/docs/docs/administration/audit/configuration.md

 !!! tip "Enterprise edition"

-    Activity unified interface and logging are available under the "Filigran entreprise edition" license.
+    Activity unified interface and logging are available under the "OpenCTI Enterprise Edition" license.

     [Please read the dedicated page to have all information](../enterprise.md)